 Establishing BEMs rely on the selection of a reference system (network scenario, receiver performance, etc).
 However, BEMs can be developed for high level groups gathering a large number of applications.
 This is detailed in the following section.

-It is not the purpose of this Report to establish the technical detail of appropriate LRTCs, however a general LRTC framework can be derived from past CEPT experience in developing BEMs.An initial split between terrestrial systems, satellite systems and aeronautical systems needs to be considered due to the very different characteristics of the systems.
+It is not the purpose of this Report to establish the technical detail of appropriate LRTCs, however a general LRTC framework can be derived from past CEPT experience in developing BEMs.

+Sets of LRTC to be developed

+An initial split between terrestrial systems, satellite systems and aeronautical systems needs to be considered due to the very different characteristics of the systems.
 Satellite audio broadcasting and Broadband Direct-Air-to-Ground Communications (BDA2GC) have not been covered by the past CEPT studies on LRTCs.
 However, both applications typically require a binding specific allocation of a sub-band at pan-European level for the application to be commercially and technically feasible, which limits the benefits of an LRTC approach, as only a single system is deployed Europe-wide within such sub-band.
+In such a case, national flexibility is non-existent within that specific sub-band.

+Terrestrial Systems

-In such a case, national flexibility is non-existent within that specific sub-band.The past CEPT studies on LRTCs have identified a number of cases where the development of BEMs is straightforward, while on the contrary identifying a number of cases that would require specific measures (e.g. restricted blocks, stringent BEMs).
+The past CEPT studies on LRTCs have identified a number of cases where the development of BEMs is straightforward, while on the contrary identifying a number of cases that would require specific measures (e.g. restricted blocks, stringent BEMs).
 Such cases are in particular related to the adjacent frequency operation of FDD and TDD networks within the same geographical area.

 This has led to the following classification of applications:

 ECN’s Downlink (DL) (including broadcast)to receivers with high directionality and/or high gain (e.g. fixed).
 For such applications, the corresponding target received field strength is low.
 None of the applications studied in this report are targeting this kind of deployment scenario.

 ECN’s DL (including broadcast) to mobile receivers with low directionality and/or low gain (e.g. handheld devices for on-the-move, nomadic or stationary use).
 For such applications, the corresponding target received field strength is high enough to enable reception at ground level to receivers with low gain antennas.
 This category includes terrestrial broadcasting, downlink of Mobile broadband, Mobile multimedia downlink (MMD) and downlink of Public Protection and Disaster Relief (PPDR).